 Wednesday February 16, 2005 Day 40

 In the afternoon I had a very refreshing hot shower.
 What a luxury this is under way in the middle of nowhere.
 I spoke with Corinna on the Iridium phone.
-She is doing such a great job advising us on the weather.
-Unfortunately it looks that we are in for the dreaded calms.
+She was doing such a great job advising us on the weather.
+Unfortunately it looked that we were in for the dreaded calms.
 We will have either low or no wind for the next 2 days but after that we should get back the easterly trade winds.

 Thursday February 17, 2005 Day 41

 The night was beautiful although we were crawling at about 4 knots.
 We were 470 M from our destination and I was sorely tempted to start the motor.
 Later the wind backed to SE and we sailed for 2 hours at 4.5 knots.
 Then the wind weakened down to 8 knots, which resulted in a boat speed of 3.5 knots or less.
 I made some calculations.
 In order to arrive in Bridgetown, Barbados by Sunday afternoon we will need an average speed of 5.6 knots and for a Monday afternoon arrival a speed of 4.3.
 At our present speed we will not make it until Tuesday.
 But according to Corinna’s forecast we will only be in this low wind area for 30 hours and we have enough fuel to motor for almost 60 hours.
 So, we might as well motor until we find the wind again.
 With these thought I started the motor and we motor-sailed at the low, fuel-efficient 2000 RPM.